andrea-grassi/simplified_ALU/README.md

 # VHDL 16-bit Calculator

-This repository contains a simple 16-bit calculator implemented in VHDL, which supports basic arithmetic and logical operations.
+This repository contains a simple 16-bit calculator (simplified ALU) implemented in VHDL, which supports basic arithmetic and logical operations.
 The calculator can perform operations like addition, subtraction, AND, OR, NOT, and XOR on two 16-bit input values.

 ## Features